 - At the start of this musical number a rope is used to create a temporary boxing ring.
 After the ensemble sing "Give five hurrahs, give twelve hip hips..", a bell is sounded. - When the ensemble brings out pom poms, Le Fou blows a whistle. - When the pom poms disappear, a fake knife is thrown into a barrel.
-Gaston then uses a fake prop gun that shoots out smoke. - After Gaston throws a frisbee, the female ensemble dance with tambourines.
+Gaston then uses a fake prop gun that shoots out smoke.

-STEP SIX WATCHING ACT 1 (AND PRODUCTION EFFECTS)
+STEP SEVEN WATCHING ACT 1 (AND PRODUCTION EFFECTS)